-The Algarve in the south is Portugal’s most famous region.
-It stretches from Cabo São Vicente (Europe’s most south-westerly point) to Vila Real de Santo Antonio on the Spanish border and benefits from an average of 300 days of sunshine a year.
-It’s mild winters and long hot summers make it ideal for all-year-round holidays.
+The Algarve in the south of Portugal stretches from Cabo São Vicente (Europe’s most south-westerly point) to Vila Real de Santo Antonio on the Spanish border and benefits from an average of 300 days of sunshine a year.
+It’s mild winters and long hot summers make it ideal for year-round holidays.
 Our luxury holiday rentals in the Algarve include beach villas and rural villas, located from west to east Algarve.

-The province has an extremely diverse coastline with long expanses of beautiful golden sand and sea caves, nature reserves and islands.
-As a result, it offers the perfect conditions for practising water sports from surfing, water skiing and windsurfing off the beach, to sailing, diving, deep-sea fishing, motor and sailboat cruises.
-There are also over 30 golf courses to choose from, plus activities such as jeep safaris, horseback riding, tennis, clay pigeon shooting, lawn bowling or micro lighting.
-And alongside 5-star marinas you can still find quayside restaurants, where you can get delicious fresh fish grilled on a charcoal brazier.
+The province has a diverse coastline with long expanses of beautiful golden sand and sea caves, nature reserves and islands.
+It offers the perfect conditions for practising water sports from surfing, water skiing and windsurfing, to sailing, diving, deep-sea fishing, motor and sailboat cruises.
+There are over 30 golf courses to choose from, plus activities such as jeep safaris, horseback riding, tennis, clay pigeon shooting, lawn bowling or micro lighting.
+Alongside 5-star marinas and Michelin starred restaurants you can still find traditional waterside tascas, where you can get delicious fresh fish grilled on a charcoal brazier.

-But although mostly renown for its many coastal tourist hot spots, travel 30 minutes inland and you will enter a world of quaint villages, Moorish castles and market towns, where orange groves and almond blossom flourish, and donkeys are still used to pull carts.
+Whilst mostly renowned for its coastal tourist hot spots, travel 30 minutes inland and you will enter a world of quaint villages, Moorish castles and market towns, where orange groves and almond blossom flourish, and donkeys are still used to pull carts.